Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Modifying and Maximal Modifying Modules

 is exact.
 But denoting $\Lambda:=\End_{R}(M)$ and $T:=\Hom_{R}(M,N)$, this means we have an exact sequence

 with each $T_{i}\in \add T$.
 Hence $T$ is a tilting $\Lambda$-module. \end{proof}

-The following is now immediate: \begin{cor} Let $R$ be normal 3-CY$^-$ and let $M$ be a MM module.
+The following is now immediate: \begin{cor} Let $R$ be a normal 3-sCY ring and assume $M$ is an MM module.
 Then \\ \t{(1)} If $N$ is any modifying module then the partial tilting $\End_{R}(M)$-module $T:=\Hom_R(M,N)$ induces a recollement